GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Related Work

 \subsubsection{Approximate Graph Unlearning}

-GIF \cite{GIF} utilizes the Graph Influence Function to estimate parameter changes after data removal and then computes a corrective update to these parameters to approximate the state of a model retrained on the reduced dataset.
-GNNDelete \cite{gnn_bench_nas} optimizes two key objectives: deleted edge consistency, which scrubs the deleted influence from both model weights and neighboring representations, and neighborhood influence, which ensures that retained model knowledge is unaffected after deletion.
-MEGU \cite{MEGU} introduces a mutual evolution unlearning framework, which simultaneously optimizes a predictive module and an unlearning module to generate effective and reliable unlearning performance.
-ETR \cite{ETR} proposes a two-stage training-free unlearning framework.
-In the Erase phase, ETR modifies model parameters to mitigate the impact of deleted samples and their propagated influence on connected nodes.
-In the Rectify phase, it approximates the gradients of the remaining samples to enhance utility after graph unlearning.
+GIF \cite{GIF} utilizes graph influence functions to estimate parameter changes induced by node deletion and subsequently applies corrective updates to model parameters to approximate the state of a model retrained on the remaining graph.
+GNNDelete \cite{gnn_bench_nas} formulates unlearning as an optimization problem with two objectives: deleted edge consistency, which removes the influence of deleted edges from model parameters and neighboring representations, and neighborhood influence preservation, which ensures that retained model knowledge is unaffected after deletion.
+MEGU \cite{MEGU} introduces a mutual evolution framework that jointly optimizes a predictive module and an unlearning module to generate effective and reliable unlearning performance.
+ETR \cite{ETR} proposes a training-free two-stage unlearning framework.
+In the Erase stage, ETR modifies model parameters to mitigate the impact of deleted nodes and their propagated influence on neighboring nodes. while the Rectify stage approximates the gradients of the remaining nodes to enhance utility after graph unlearning.